Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Abstraction and Refinement in GWF-Nets Based on Morphisms

 It follows from Proposition \ref{strpr} that $\om{m_f^1} = m_f^2$, i.e., final markings of GWF-nets are also preserved by $\alpha$-morphisms.
-In the general case, the converse of Proposition \ref{strpr} is not true.
-Indeed, $\alpha$-morphisms do not reflect the initial state of GWF-nets properly (see Fig. \ref{gwf_nonrefl}).
+In the general case, the converse of Proposition \ref{strpr} is not valid.
+Indeed, $\alpha$-morphisms do not reflect the initial markings of GWF-nets properly (see Fig.\,\ref{gwf_nonrefl}).